isabelleona/isabelleona/README.md

 ### Hello there 👋

-I'm an EE & CS major.
+I'm an EE & CS major

-At the moment, I am working on iOS development in Swift.
+I'm currently working on iOS development in Swift and full-stack dev in Vue.js and Django.

 <!--
 **isabelleona/isabelleona** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.